irajwinder/Wanderlust/README.md

 ### Sharing and Social Integration

 - **Social Sharing**: Share your journal entries or photos on popular social media platforms, allowing your friends and family to follow your adventures.

+## Technologies Used

+This project utilizes the following technologies:

+- Programming Language: Swift
+- Database: CoreData
+- Frameworks: SwiftUI

+## Installation
+1. Clone the repository: `git clone https://github.com/irajwinder/Wanderlust.git`
+2. Open the project in Xcode.
+3. Build and run the project.

+## Usage
+1. Open the Wanderlust application.
+2. Perform the required action from the available features.
+3. Follow the prompts and instructions provided within the application.

 ## Getting Started